nroduit/viewer-hub/README.md

 - Pacs connectors management
 - Retrieve OAuth2 tokens on IDP to enable Weasis to authenticate on dcm4chee pacs
 - Cryptography of launch urls
-- Retrieve in Nexus the stored package versions of Weasis

 ## Launch the different containers in local